wanghui5801/Server_Monitor/README.md

 - Client update interval: 5 seconds
 - Client retry mechanism: 3 attempts with 30-second delay
 - Server timeout: 10 seconds for inactive clients
+- Node display: Automatically sorted alphabetically by node name

 ## Web Interface

 Access the monitoring dashboard at `http://your-server-ip:5000` after starting the server.
+The nodes will be displayed in alphabetical order based on their names.

 ## License